flexera-public/flexera-plugins/azure/rs_azure_compute/README.md

-# Azure Load Balancer Plugin
+# Azure Compute Plugin

 ## Overview
-The Azure Load Balancer Plugin integrates RightScale Self-Service with the basic functionality of the Azure Load Balancer
+The Azure Compute Plugin integrates RightScale Self-Service with the basic functionality of the Azure Compute

 ## Requirements
 - A general understanding CAT development and definitions